More Than Just Unlocking Doors

 It can be surprising to learn how easily someone can step into a client role without realizing it.

-This is known as implied representation, and it happens when an agent begins giving advice even though no formal agreement has been signed.
-The moment advice is offered, the relationship changes and so do the agent’s legal duties.
+Implied representation occurs when an agent offers advice without a formal contract in place.
+Offering advice changes the relationship and the agent’s legal duties.
 That shift can create risks you may not be aware of.

 📝 For instance, imagine you casually ask a REALTOR® what you should offer on a house you just toured.
 If they provide a specific number, they may have inadvertently created an implied client relationship with you, even without a signed agreement.

-Under the rules of the Real Estate Council of Ontario (RECO), once advice is given, the agent owes you the same legal duties as any other client, including confidentiality and loyalty, until your status is clarified.
+According to RECO, after giving advice, the agent owes you the same legal duties as any other client, including confidentiality and loyalty, until they clarify your status.

 To prevent misunderstandings, most REALTORS® will pause before giving advice and ask whether you want to become a client or remain self-represented.
 This helps protect your interests and ensures that everyone understands their responsibilities from the outset.